 UDOT coordinated with the Utah SHPO, the official with jurisdiction over Section 4(f) historic properties, regarding UDOT's Determinations of Eligibility and Findings of Effect (DOE/FOE).
 Under a 2017 programmatic agreement (FHWA and others 2017) among the Advisory Council on Historic Preservation, FHWA, the Utah SHPO, and UDOT regarding Section 4(f) de minimis impact determinations, the SHPO is notified of UDOT's intent to make a Section 4(f) de minimis impact determination when there is a Section 106 finding of no adverse effect.
-Because of this agreement, de minimis impact determinations became effective after the SHPO concurred with the FOE on July 31, 2023.
-The FOE is available in Appendix 31, Cultural Resources Correspondence.
+Because of this agreement, de minimis impact determinations became effective after the SHPO concurred with the amended FOE on March 22, 2024.
+UDOT also developed a Memorandum of Agreement (MOA) with the Utah SHPO to mitigate for adverse effects to historic properties.
+The MOA was signed on April 18, 2024.
+The amended FOE and MOA are available in Appendix 3I, Cultural Resources Correspondence.

 UDOT also coordinated with the SHPO regarding UDOT's Section 4(f) temporary occupancy findings.
-The SHPO concurred with UDOT's temporary occupancy findings on July 31, 2023.
+The SHPO concurred with UDOT's temporary occupancy findings on March 22, 2024.
 This concurrence is available in Appendix 3I.